 For formula-fed or pumped-milk infants, bottle choice is the single most impactful swap you can make.
 A 2020 study in Nature Food (Bao et al.) found that standard polypropylene baby bottles — the clear or slightly cloudy plastic bottles used worldwide — release up to 16 million microplastic particles per liter of formula during sterilization at 70°C, the temperature WHO recommends for formula preparation.

 The particles don't come from contaminated water.
 They come from the bottle itself, shed by the plastic during heat exposure.
 Cooling the formula before pouring reduces (but does not eliminate) particle release.
+The tap water you mix formula with still carries its own contaminants — lead, nitrate and PFAS — so it is worth filtering separately; our best water filters for baby formula ranks the picks that remove them.

 Stop Polypropylene (PP) plastic bottles